HamidrezaKZE/movie-box/README.md

 ## 🚀 Features

 ✅ **Live Search with Debounce**
-Search movies in real-time with 400ms debounce to reduce API load and improve UX.
+Search movies in real-time with a 400 ms debounce to reduce API load and improve UX.

 ✅ **Genre-Based Filtering (Category Chips)**
 Browse by movie genres using interactive chips with smooth hover and active effects.